Articles in this section

 Spot color mapping options

-For every detected spot color, you can choose to ignore, simulate (process, Lab, or auto), blend directly, or overwrite it.
+For every detected spot color, you can choose to ignore it, simulate it (process, Lab, or auto), blend it directly, or overwrite it.

 Starting with V2, the module provides an estimated "Best Guess" for spot colors that are unavailable in the library.
 Instead of defaulting to unprintable values, users will receive a "Simulated" approximation based on the preview color.